i05nagai/memorandum/language/english_speaking.md

         * A little perplexed, he left the second mug of Pils on the table
         * One is perplexed how it affects the rest of the lunar cycle
     * confused
+        * we confuse feeling secure with being secure
         * unable to understand or think clearly about what someone is saying or what is happening
         * confused about
             * if you're confused about anything, phone me